-(1C) Newark Decoded: Understanding Dark Broadband, Connectivity and Commerce
+(1C) Newark Decoded: Understanding Broadband, Connectivity and Coding

 An interactive, working discussion on the digital future of the City of Newark, and how Newark residents can get connected where they live, work and play.
-Leading experts cover the future in fiber optics, broadband, and Wi-Fi at home and on the go.
-Attendees can expect to gain an understanding of Newark’s “Dark Broadband” and how this digital future will help spur economic growth.
+Leading experts cover the future in fiber optics, broadband, and Wi-Fi at home and on the go and getting educated about coding.
+Attendees can expect to gain an understanding of Newark’s Broadband and how this digital future will help spur economic growth.

 TOPIC: NEWARK ON THE MOVE

 Join the think tank to discuss plans underway for Newark’s hidden economic gems and how to best prepare for the oncoming population and tourism boost by way of sea, airports, highways, roadways and neighborhoods.
 In this track, attendees can expect to participate in discussions about and recommendations for Newark’s Seaport, development of Newark’s Airport, and best practices around boosting tourism.

 (2A) Newark By Sea: Port Newark